One Direction: 2016–present: Hiatus and Payne's death

 Styles would say in a 2017 interview that he was the first member of the group to bring up the idea of the hiatus in late 2014, saying he "didn't want to exhaust" their fanbase, and that all members later eventually agreed.
 In 2023, Tomlinson remarked that the split felt like "another loss".
 Malik stated that the band had gotten "sick" of each other by 2015, contributing to their split.
 Malik also said that the band was a great experience, but had run its course.
 In a 2025 interview with The Diary of a CEO, Tomlinson stated "all of a sudden, you get someone thinking more independently and more for themselves, which, by the way, they have every right to do.
 But the room felt cold that day… I've never quite felt an energy like that in the room" regarding the initial discussion of a hiatus.
 Tomlinson also discussed the chance of a potential reunion, stating "I can't ever imagine ...
 I'm not sure it would be right to [Payne]," and "there's no one who would have campaigned more for One Direction to come back than Liam".

-On 16 October 2024, Liam Payne died after accidentally falling from a hotel balcony in Buenos Aires, Argentina.
-At the time of his death, the members of One Direction had not reunited since their hiatus began in 2016.
-Following his death, Malik, Styles, Tomlinson, and Horan released a joint statement paying tribute to him.
-One Direction's music saw a significant surge on charts around the world soon after Payne's death, which included all five of the group's albums returning to the top 40 of the UK Albums Chart as well as all five charting on the US Billboard 200.
-Malik and Tomlinson will reunite for an upcoming documentary series created by Netflix in 2026; Horan and Styles are not expected to appear.
-The series will follow their careers since the end of the band and the death of Payne.
+On 16 October 2024, Payne died after accidentally falling from a hotel balcony in Buenos Aires, Argentina.
+At the time of his death, the members of One Direction had not reunited since their hiatus began.
+Following Payne's death, Malik, Styles, Tomlinson, and Horan released a joint statement paying tribute to him.
+One Direction's music saw a significant surge on charts around the world soon after, with all five of the group's albums returning to the top 40 of the UK Albums Chart as well as all five charting on the US Billboard 200.
+Malik and Tomlinson were expected to reunite for a documentary series created by Netflix in 2026; Horan and Styles were not expected to appear.
+The series would follow their careers since the hiatus and Payne's death.
+In 2026, it was reported that the series had been cancelled after Malik allegedly punched Tomlinson during filming.